A-Naive-Dreamer/tic-tac-toe/README.md

 ## Description

-A simple Tic Tac Toe game.
+A simple Tic Tac Toe game built using ReactJS Library.

 ## Table of Contents